 The other settings may be configured, but are optional.

 DHCPv6 does not provide gateway information.
-Router Advertisements tell hosts on the network how to reach a router.
+Router Advertisements inform hosts on the network about available routers.
 DHCPv6 is for other host configuration such as DNS, delegation, and so on.

 See the DNS Forwarder article for information on the default DNS server behavior.